fdev/bc125csv/README.md

 Tests
 -----

-This application aims to cover 100% of its code, though some parts that require a physical device to be attached are skipped.
+This application aims to cover 100% of its code with tests, though some parts that require a physical device to be attached are skipped.

 To run the tests, you can run the following command:

 ```sh